Dimitris112/lets-cook-pp2/README.md

       - ### Pagination

         The user will come across 4 recipes per page and with the help of the `previous` and `next` button will navigate through the pages.
-In small mobile screens although the user sees 4 recipes per page, ***but*** they are aligned vertically 1 by 1.
+In small mobile screens although the user sees 4 recipes per page, they are aligned vertically ***1 by 1***.

       ![Pagination](assets/images/validation/category_pagination.gif "Pagination controls")